domhnall/hogwarts-recommentdations/README.md

 Please refer to the [blog
 article](https://www.vector-logic.com/blog/posts/implementing-nearest-neighbout-recommendations-in-ruby)
-for a more detailed discussion of this recommendation model is implemented.
+for a more detailed discussion of how this recommendation model is implemented.